thomasgalliker/Diacritics.NET/README.md

 TODO: Add/Remove methods for adding/removing accents at runtime.

 ### License
-Diacritics is Copyright &copy; 2015 [Thomas Galliker](https://ch.linkedin.com/in/thomasgalliker).
+This project is Copyright &copy; 2015 [Thomas Galliker](https://ch.linkedin.com/in/thomasgalliker).
 Free for non-commercial use.
 For commercial use please contact the author.